How to Know If Your Job Is Your Calling

 And the answer might surprise you.
 Sometimes you are exactly where God wants you — not because the job is perfect, but because He is doing something in you through the imperfection.

 Joseph was in prison.
-It was not his calling.
+That was not his calling.
 But it was his preparation.

 A Prayer for Clarity About Your Work

-And in the meantime, help me work as if I am working for You — because I am.
+Until I know the answer, help me to work as if I am working for You — because I am.

 Amen.